What are the symptoms of shiny object syndrome? Do I have it?

 It’s easy to get caught up in the lure of shiny objects.
 But in order to even be distracted by them, you have to be able to see them.
 And you can’t see them if you’re focused on your part of the sea, not what everyone else is doing.

 Comparison is one of the chief ways we get caught up in shiny object syndrome.
 You’re comparing your real life and business with someone else’s highlight reel.
-But when you stay in your lane and focus on what you are doing and need to be doing, you won’t have time to be wondering what someone else is doing.
+But when you stay in your lane by focusing on your goals, what you are doing and need to be doing, you won’t have time to be wondering what someone else is doing.

 👉🏽RELATED POST: How To Overcome Your #1 Struggle As An Entrepreneur

 #6.
 Shiny Objects Don’t Help You Succeed

 Shiny objects distract you.
 They make you feel inadequate, they prey on your wallet and your time, and they shift your focus to what other people are doing.
 And they make you doubt your own business.
-Shiny object syndrome wastes your time, your money and your hard work.
+Simply put, shiny object syndrome wastes your time, your money and your hard work.

 Setting goals help you succeed.